2014-2015 Theatre Courses

-Required of all students taking a Theatre Third (including First-Year Studies with Kevin Confoy) and Theatre graduate students, the hour-long Theatre Colloquium meets six times during the academic year to explore current topics in the theatre and meet leading professionals in the field.
+Required of all students taking a Theatre Third (including First-Year Studies with Cassandra Medley).
+The hour-long Theatre Colloquium meets six times during the academic year to explore current topics in the theatre and meet leading professionals in the field.

 Contemporary Practice I for Dance and Theatre

-Successful performances in dance and theatre rely on training that prepares performers in mind, body, and spirit to enter the realm of aesthetic exploration and expression.
+Successful performances in dance and theatre rely on training that prepares performers—in mind, body, and spirit—to enter the realm of aesthetic exploration and expression.
 In this class, we will work toward acquiring skills that facilitate the investigation of how the body moves in familiar and previously unimagined ways.
 Through traditional and experimental practices, students will develop a sense of functional alignment, form, physical energy and dynamics, strength, and focus, as well as awareness of time and rhythm.
 Improvisation is an important aspect of this study.
-Placement class required; please check with the Dance program office for the exact date and time.
+Placement class is required; please check with the dance program office for the exact date and time.